Garre: Genetics

-According to Cruciani, La Fratta, Trombetta & Santolamazza (2007) and Y-DNA analysis by Hirbo, around 75% of Garre carry the paternal E-M78 E-V-12* haplogroup, which is likely originated in Northern Africa.
-The garre are the highest carry of haplo-group E-V12.
-This genetically proves that Garre are one of ancient and the oldest Somali clan.
+According to Cruciani, La Fratta, Trombetta & Santolamazza (2007) and the Y-DNA analysis by Hirbo, around 75% of Garre carry the paternal E-M78 E-V-12 haplogroup, which likely originated in Northern Africa.
+The Garre are the highest carriers of the haplo-group E-V12.
+This genetically proves that Garre are one of the ancient and the oldest Somali clan.
 For instance, the TMRCA of Harti is 800yrs, the Hawiye are 2100-3100yrs but the Garre are 4500yrs.
 They are classified as Proto-Somali.
 The haplogroup E-m78 EV12* is progenitors of E-v32 which is highest frequencies in Somalis and Borana and Ev-22 which is Saho and Afar.